akshitagupta15june/akshitagupta15june/README.md

 ## I am Akshita Gupta

 Meticulous and motivated undergraduate student , indulged in competitive programming,Android, field of interest is OpenCV.
-My BTech is focused in Computer Science and I am an open-source enthisiast.
+My BTech is focused in Computer Science and I am an open-source enthisiast.Medhack 2020 national hackathon runner up.

 My new blog site- https://akshita1506.home.blog